-Where Should I Look For Termite Droppings?
+Where Should I Look For Termite Poop?

-A lot of times people notice termite droppings sitting on a window sill or somewhere else where it seems out of place.
-Unfortunately, if termite droppings are kicked out of a termite burrow in the ceiling or some other place it can fall unto the floor (wooden or carpet) where it is unlikely to ever be detected.
+A lot of times people notice termite piles sitting on a window sill or somewhere else where it seems out of place.
+Unfortunately, if termite droppings are kicked out of a burrow in the ceiling or some other place it can fall unto the floor (wooden or carpet) where it is unlikely to ever be detected.

 As a general rule of thumb, pay special attention to these areas when inspecting for termite droppings: